leo-petrucci/run-cap-on-android/README.md

 ### Installing Gradle

 WSL should have access to the `gradle` command.
-If it's not installed, you can install the latest verson using the (sdkman package manager)[https://sdkman.io/install].
+If it's not installed, you can install the latest verson using the [sdkman package manager](https://sdkman.io/install).

 ### Installing adb